 For more information, contact the International Office.

-The Home Office introduced a cap on studies affecting all Tier 4 visa applications made after 12 November 2015.
+The Home Office introduced a cap on studies affecting all Student Route (formerly Tier 4) visa applications made after 12 November 2015.
 For below degree level, the cap is two years.
 For degree level the cap is five years.
 This cap limits the amount of time you can spend studying in the UK on an undergraduate course on a student visa.
 Any previous leave granted for study purposes in the UK (except on a short term study or student visitor visa) will count towards the cap.
 The cap on above degree level studies for applications submitted on or after 5 October 2020 has been removed.
 This means that there is no longer any limit on postgraduate studies.

 If you are studying at undergraduate level, you will be limited to a maximum of five years.
 Further studies in the UK must also demonstrate academic progression and studies at the same level must be academically justified.

 Below is a list of University representatives in the UK.
 Please contact your nearest representative if you would like further information: